EHR Incentive Overview

 The Office of the National Coordinator for Health Information Technology (ONC) contracts with independent certification bodies to review and determine if the EHR systems/modules submitted by EHR vendors meet the requirements of 45 CFR § 170.
-The ONC maintains a web site – Certified Health IT Product List (CHPL) – of the systems/modules that have met these requirements.
-Attesting providers must provide the CMS Certification number of their system and/or modules when attempting to qualify for an EHR Incentive Payment.
+The ONC maintains a web site – Certified Health IT Product List (CHPL) – of the systems/modules that have met these requirements and the assigned CMS certification number.
+When registering at CMS for the EHR Incentive Program, providers must enter the CMS Certification Number of their CEHRT system and/or modules, even though the registration site indicates that this field is optional.

-Once providers have adopted, implemented, or upgraded to certified EHR technology, the focus of the EHR incentive program is the meaningful use of this technology.
-The meaningful use criteria, established by CMS, outline specific activities to be performed and benchmarks to be achieved to be considered a meaningful user, and meaningful use advances through three progressive stages over the six-year course of the program.
+Once providers have adopted, implemented, or upgraded (AIU) to certified EHR technology, the focus of the EHR incentive program shifts to the Meaningful Use (MU) of this technology.
+The MU criteria, established by CMS, outline specific activities and benchmarks a provider must meet to be considered a Meaningful User.
+The MU criterion advances through three progressive stages over the six-year course of the program.

 The TennCare Medicaid EHR Provider Incentive Payment Program

 The TennCare Medicaid EHR Provider Incentive Payment Program (PIPP) began accepting provider registration information from CMS in January 2011.
 The first attestation packets (under the original system) were sent out April 1, 2011, and the first provider payments were made in June.
-On the EHR home page, you will find a weekly updated list of the number of providers paid and the total amounts paid.
-In November 2011, the TennCare Medicaid Provider Incentive Payment Program (PIPP) portal was opened allowing providers to submit their attestations on-line.
+On the EHR home page, you will find a link to a weekly updated list of the number of providers and the total amounts paid.
+In November 2011, the PIPP portal was opened allowing providers to submit their attestations online.